Background pattern

 Long-term treatment:

-If you take more Aracenac than you should:
+If you take more Aracenac than you should

-If you forgot to take Aracenac:
+If you forget to take Aracenac:

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicinemay cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Frequent(may affect up to 1 in 10 patients):
+Common(may affect up to 1 in 10 people):

 • Stomach discomfort, abdominal pain, nausea, and diarrhea